startakovsky/docarray/docs/advanced/document-store/extend.md

         ...
 ```

-You will need to implement the above five functions, which correspond to the logics of get/set/delete items via a string `.id`.
+You will need to implement the above five functions, which correspond to the logic of get/set/delete items via a string `_id`.
 They are essential to ensure DocumentArray works.

 Note that DocumentArray maintains an offset2ids mapping to allow a list-like behaviour.
 This mapping is added by
 inherited from the `BaseGetSetDelMixin`.
 Therefore, you need to implement methods to persist this mapping, in case you